 At a child support hearing earlier this month, the presently incarcerated Indiana man claimed he doesn’t have the means to support the $609 in weekly child support payments his estranged wife is attempting to attain from him.
 The father claims all his assets are still frozen in receivership, though the wife appears to be interested in expected income from the tell-all book deal her husband has inked with a California author.
 The husband addressed the book deal, saying he intends to setup a trust for his kids that will receive profits from book sales.

 The Indiana man claims to have been acting in the interest of his family when attempting to fake his own death, under the impression they would have received $10 million in life insurance benefits as a result.
 He claims to have been high on illegally obtained Oxycontin and tethered to a bag full of gold worth $2 million when he parachuted from his plane, a bag he claims to have lost in a river upon landing.
 The father has been diagnosed with bipolar disorder since entering prison in 2009.
-This case was then taken to a Chevy Chase Divorce Lawyer.
+This case was then taken to Weston personal injury lawyer Robert Baker.